QUALCOMM Incorporated's (QCOM) Stock: A Week-by-Week Analysis

 Many brokerage firms have already submitted their reports for QCOM stocks, with Susquehanna repeating the rating for QCOM by listing it as a “Positive.”
 The predicted price for QCOM in the upcoming period, according to Susquehanna is $140 based on the research report published on March 16th of the current year 2023.

-Volatility was left at 2.78%, however, over the last 30 days, the volatility rate increased by 2.37%, as shares surge +10.10% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.69% lower at present.
+Volatility was left at 2.50%, however, over the last 30 days, the volatility rate increased by 2.05%, as shares surge +2.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.42% upper at present.

-During the last 5 trading sessions, QCOM fell by -8.24%, which changed the moving average for the period of 200-days by -10.45% in comparison to the 20-day moving average, which settled at $116.83.
-In addition, QUALCOMM Incorporated saw 3.17% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, QCOM rose by +4.95%, which changed the moving average for the period of 200-days by -4.71% in comparison to the 20-day moving average, which settled at $118.40.
+In addition, QUALCOMM Incorporated saw 8.28% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading